trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > Use the `reload` method of Nginx to achieve a graceful reload of the configuration without stopping the server and dropping any packets.
+  > Use the `reload` method of NGINX to achieve a graceful reload of the configuration without stopping the server and dropping any packets.

-  > This ability of Nginx is very critical in a high-uptime, dynamic environments for keeping the load balancer or standalone server online.
+  > This ability of NGINX is very critical in a high-uptime, dynamic environments for keeping the load balancer or standalone server online.

-  > When you restart Nginx you might encounter situation in which Nginx will stop, and won't start back again, because of syntax error.
+  > When you restart NGINX you might encounter situation in which NGINX will stop, and won't start back again, because of syntax error.
 Reload method is safer than restarting because before old process will be terminated, new configuration file is parsed and whole process is aborted if there are any problems with it.

 ###### Example